-Abstract: We consider a task graph to be executed on a set of processors.
+We consider a task graph to be executed on a set of processors.
 We assume that the mapping is given, say by an ordered list of tasks to execute on each processor, and we aim at optimizing the energy consumption while enforcing a prescribed bound on the execution time.
-While it is not possible to change the allocation of a task, it is possible to change its speed.
+Although it is not possible to change the allocation of a task, it is possible to change its speed.
 Rather than using a local approach such as backfilling, we consider the problem as a whole and study the impact of several speed variation models on its complexity.
 For continuous speeds, we give a closed-form formula for trees and series-parallel graphs, and we cast the problem into a geometric programming problem for general directed acyclic graphs.
-We show that the classical dynamic voltage and frequency scaling (DVFS) model with discrete modes leads to a NP-complete problem, even if the modes are regularly distributed (an important particular case in practice, which we analyze as the incremental model).
-On the contrary, the VDD-hopping model leads to a polynomial solution.
+We show that the classical dynamic voltage and frequency scaling (DVFS) model with discrete modes leads to an NP-complete problem, even if the modes are regularly distributed (an important particular case in practice, which we analyze as the incremental model).
+On the contrary, the Vdd-hopping model that allows to switch between different supply voltages (V{DD}) while executing a task leads to a polynomial solution.
 Finally, we provide an approximation algorithm for the incremental model, which we extend for the general DVFS model.
+Copyright © 2012 John Wiley & Sons, Ltd.